 The Jabra Evolve2 Buds HearThrough function rates as one of the most natural sounding transparency modes I’ve used.
 Sounds come through with little clipping, or wind noise.
 You can even adjust how loudly it pipes in your environment compared to your audio.

-As the Jabra Evolve2 Buds is intended for office use, you’ll be happy to know that it sounds pretty good, considering the engineering challenges of creating a usable mic in earbuds.
+As the Jabra Evolve2 Buds are intended for office use, you’ll be happy to know that the mic sounds pretty good, considering the engineering challenges of creating a usable mic in earbuds.
 It captures voices in a reasonably accurate manner.
-Your voice will be accompanied with a sort of haze of noise from around the office, but nothing too bad.
+Your voice will be accompanied by a sort of haze of noise from around the office, but nothing too bad.
 Voices come through with greater volume than keystroke noise, for instance.

 Jabra Evolve2 Buds microphone demo (Ideal conditions):

 Jabra Evolve2 Buds microphone demo (Office conditions):